 We begin each project by drilling down into the needs of the client.
 Just as every site is unique, so is every client, and that drives a unique solution.

 The context is the not just the physical site, its also the neighborhood, the natural ecosystem, We document it, walk it, and study it in order to unlock the hidden potential.

 Our most important collaborator is the client.
 They are entrusting us to turn their dream into reality.
 Together we make the journey from inspiration to that final moment when it becomes reality.
 We live for that moment.
 To get there we use a combination of tools to communicate our designs: from digital animations to laser printed models to photorealistic renderings to capture every space.

 Budgets are challenges, not impediments to good design.
 We welcome a good challenge.

 Every project has a distinct sustainable strategy.
-Sometimes the emphasis is on the construction process itself.
-Construction debris is creatively recycled rather than hauled to the dump, for instance by turning old wood floors into custom doors.
+Sometimes the emphasis is on the construction process itself: construction debris is creatively recycled rather than hauled to the dump, for instance by turning old wood floors into custom doors.
 For other projects the emphasis is on passive cooling, such as mobile shade panels and cooling courtyards.